-This bright, appealing PDF writing worksheet is an excellent way to practise and revise using ‘a’ or ‘an’ in KS2.
+This bright, appealing PDF SPaG worksheet is an excellent way to practise and revise when ‘a’ or ‘an’ should be used before a noun in KS2.

 This primary resource is divided into five sections: